luke-o-brien/Project-2/README.md

 <img src="src/assets/Screenshot 2022-07-23 at 23.51.19.png" position/></img>
 <img src="src/assets/Screenshot 2022-07-23 at 23.51.37.png" position/></img>
 <img src="src/assets/Screenshot 2022-07-23 at 23.52.13.png" position/></img>

+### Wins
+- Completed our first pair project and we were able to create a multi page react app which consumed two third party APIs and displayed data from these in different forms within our web application.
+- Created a working fish of the day element which made use of the fishwatch API and the browsers localstorage to display information about a different fish at random if the user visits the page on a different day.
+- Managed to integrate a second API into the project to enable us to display recipes.
+Making use of query parameters to set certain parameters with some of these being hard coded into the project and type of the fish being altered by the user input.

 ### Lessons Learnt
 - How to make use of documentation.
 Throughout this project I was using both API documentation along with react and bulma documentation to get a better understanding of how each of these worked and how I could use them to achieve my project aims.